cchitsiang/awesome-stars/topics.md

 ## node

+- [module-federation/universe](https://github.com/module-federation/universe) - A collection of tools, plugins, and utilities for Module Federation
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
-We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build sign-in, auth, and user identity.
 - [purocean/yn](https://github.com/purocean/yn) - A Hackable Markdown Note Application for Programmers.
 Version control, AI completion, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.j
 - [Tony133/nestjs-api-boilerplate-jwt](https://github.com/Tony133/nestjs-api-boilerplate-jwt) - An API Boilerplate to create a ready-to-use REST API in seconds with NestJS 9.x + TypeORM and Passport Auth JWT 😻
 - [Aslemammad/vitext](https://github.com/Aslemammad/vitext) - The Next.js like React framework for better User & Developer experience!